mhamzajutt96/url-shortner-app/README.md

 #### Approach to create url-shortner

-  * The approach is too basic, you just need to create a model that will store the links for the application, the model contains the basic fields such as url, slug and clicked attributes.
-After model creation setup a flow to create a link and then generate a short link using the slug attribute.
-Pass the slug in the params of the url and get the link using that slug, to display the short version of the url you can write a simple function that just displays the short url, although you can save it to the database but it is just for a learning purpose and we need to get the job done and understand the concept, so not permitting it to the database.
+  * The approach is too basic, you just need to create a model that will store the links for the application, the model contains the basic fields such as original_url, short_url and clicked attributes.
+After model creation setup a flow to create a original_url and then generate a short link using the random creation.
   * For applications that are on high scale we needs to have more functionlity rather than just this simple conversion, so this is just a concept of what the url-shortner is, If you want to use something like this in a high scale app, check some gems like friendly_id which are seo-supported and provides a lot more functionlity.

 ##### Till then, Stay tunned.